CARTAvis/manual_source/source/about_gui.rst

 Region creation
 ^^^^^^^^^^^^^^^
 A region can be created by firstly entering the region creation mode then dragging on the image viewer.
-To enter the region creation mode, click the *region* button at the bottom-right corner of the image viewer or press "**c**" key.
-Double-clicking the region icon brings up all available region types (in version 1.1, only rectangle and ellipse are available).
-As a default, a region is created in the "center-to-corner" mode.
-To temporarily switch to "corner-to-corner" mode, hold "**command**" (mac) or "**ctrl**" (linux) key then drag.
-A symmetric region such as "circle" or "square" can be created by holding **shift** key then dragging.
+To enter the region creation mode, click the *region* button at the bottom-right corner of the image viewer or press "**C**" key.
+Double-clicking the region icon brings up all available region types (rectangle, ellipse, polygon, and point, as of v1.2).
+For rectangle or ellipse, it can be created in the "center-to-corner" mode or the "corner-to-corner" mode, depending on the preference setting in the preference dialogue (**File** -> **Preferences** -> **Default region settings**).
+To temporarily switch to the other mode than the default, hold "**command**" (mac) or "**ctrl**" (linux) key then drag. "circle" and "square" regions are the special cases of ellipse and rectangle regions, respectively.
+These symmetric regions can be created by holding **shift** key then dragging.

 .. raw:: html